Homily (Reflection) for Tuesday of the Fourth Week of Lent (24th March, 2020) on the Gospel

 Thought for today: God is always with us, cf. Is 8:10; Matt 1:23.

-Let us pray: Lord, always assist us in situations that challenge us – Amen.
+Let us pray: Lord, assist us always especially against the CONVID-19 – Amen.

 You are free to share this reflection with others if you consider it worthy.